-What your windows are made of may not exactly be your favorite dinner party conversation, but here are a couple of stats to prick your ears up!
+What your windows are made of may not exactly be your favourite dinner party conversation, but here are a couple of stats to prick your ears up!

-Here’s our guide to how double glazed windows stack up compared to other window types, so you can make the right choice for your home.
+At Ecovue, we are passionate about double-glazing.
+Here’s our guide to how double-glazed windows stack up compared to other window types, so you can make the right choice for your home.